Operators

 In order to force the compiler to truncate the temporary results, a conversion can be inserted.

-The type conversion makes sure that both comparisons are 16-bit only and the results (bVar1, bVar2
+The type conversion makes sure that both comparisons are 16-bit only and the results (bVar1, bVar2) of both comparisons are each TRUE.

 VAR wVar1 : WORD; wVar2 : WORD; bVar1 : BOOL; bVar2 : BOOL; END_VAR wVar1 := 65535; wVar2 := 0; bVar1 := TO_WORD(wVar1 + 1) = wVar2; bVar2 := TO_WORD(wVar2 - 1) = wVar1;